dpk2442/pysmith/docs/plugins.rst

 The following plugins are core plugins and generally useful.

+- :doc:`Collection <plugins/core/collection>`

+  - This plugin creates a collection of files.

 - :doc:`Frontmatter <plugins/core/frontmatter>`

   - This plugin parses YAML frontmatter into the file's metadata.